 Will the court order spousal support in my case?

 Spousal maintenance is decided on a case-by-case basis.
-There are basically four ways in which a spouse can get an award of spousal maintenance:
+There are basically four ways in which a spouse can get an award for spousal maintenance:

-- The spouse from whom spousal maintenance is sought has been convicted or received deferred adjudication for a family violence offense against the other spouse or the other spouse’s child within two years of the filing of the divorce or while the divorce is pending.
-The duration of the marriage is irrelevant.
+- The spouse (who would be paying, also known as the obligor) has been convicted of or received deferred adjudication for a family violence offense against the other spouse or the other spouse’s child within two years before filing the divorce or while the divorce is pending.
+The length of the marriage is irrelevant.

 - is either a) disabled, or b) primary caretaker of a disabled child, or c) lacks earning ability to provide for their minimum reasonable needs.

-- The parties can agree that spousal maintenance be payable for a certain time period.
+- The parties can agree that spousal maintenance is paid for a certain time period.

-- If a spouse is a sponsored immigrant, he or she could enforce the Affidavit of Support executed by the other spouse and request that the Court order the sponsor to provide the immigrant spouse 125 percent of the Federal Poverty Guidelines until the immigrant spouse becomes a U.S. citizen or until he or she has earned 40 credits of work history.
+- If a spouse is a sponsored immigrant, they could enforce the Affidavit of Support executed by the other party and request that the court order the sponsor to provide the immigrant spouse 125 percent of the Federal Poverty Guidelines until the immigrant spouse becomes a U.S. citizen or until they have earned 40 credits of work history.

-How does the Court decide if a spouse lacks earning ability to provide for his or her minimum reasonable needs?
+How does the court decide if a spouse lacks earning ability to provide for their "minimum reasonable needs"?

-The Court will consider all the relevant factors, such as:
+The court will consider all relevant factors, including: